data-gymnasia/courses/content/python-programming/content.md

     pre: code.language-python
       | """
-      | This is a multiline comment.
+      | This is a multiline string.
       | It can have "quotes", no problem.
       | """
       |
-      | "This is an ordinary string. \"Quotes\" have to be escaped with a backslash"
+      | "This is an ordinary string. \"Quotes\" require a backslash."

 _{button.next-step} Continue_